 The sector is New Zealand's second largest goods exporter.
+This document focuses on a range of key sector initiatives where a stronger partnership with government will achieve better outcomes.

 New Zealand's largest manufacturing industry.

 Total value of production was \$10.4 billion with exports worth \$7.5 billion and domestic sales worth an additional \$2.9 billion.